Cindypsd/cindypsd/README.md

 ## What am I up to?
 <table><tr><td valign="top" width="50%">

-🌱 I’m currently learning: Python, Typescript, Next
+🌱 I’m currently learning: Storybook, Nest

-🔭 I’m currently improving my repositories
+🔭 I’m currently working

 💞️ I’m looking to collaborate on new proyects, so reach me out